Q: Who owns the copyright to an image?

 Q: Does owning the copyright mean the photographer can post, license and sell the image?

 A: Not always.
 Sometimes photographers are granted access to photograph an event in the agreement that the images can only be used for certain purposes.
 A league which grants a photographer a credential or press pass to a game can limit the photographer's licensing to editorial use for the credentialed outlet.
-A wedding can hire a photographer with the understanding that the images are for their private use, not to be made publicly visible so their guests can feel comfortable dancing and celebrating without the worry that the image will appear publicly or sold to an editorial outlet.
+A couple can hire a photographer for a wedding with the understanding that the images are for their private use, not to be made publicly visible so their guests can feel comfortable dancing and celebrating without the worry that the image will appear publicly or sold to an editorial outlet.
 A commercial client can hire a photographer with the agreement that the photographer will not make the image public or available for editorial release until a certain time period after the client has published the image, considered an embargo on the images.
 Any image that depicts individuals, would need a model release in order to be licensed commercially.
 Even with these limitations that can be placed on the photographer, it does not imply that the client or the league own the copyright.

 A: No. The watermark and photo credit are placed so that individuals know where to go to appropriately license the image for themselves or their organization.
 Images posted with or without watermark, with or without photo credit, without permission of the photographer are considered copyright infringement and the photographer can pursue damages and legal action if they find their image posted without permission.